moulos-lab/better4u/02_longitudinal_gwas/WP3_longitudinalGWAS_toy_dataset_analysis_guidelines.md

 # ---- NOTE:
 # The following assumes that the analyst is working on a Linux computational environment.
-# Please specify the number of cores you wish to use.
+# Please specify the number of cores you wish to use with the option 'numcores', i.e. numcores = 10.

 modeling_BMI_adulthood    <- modeling_fun(input_data = sumstats_BMI_adulthood,
                                           pheno      = "BMI",